Soccer kick: In mixed martial arts

 Although a soccer kick is a foul when delivered to the head in the Unified Rules of Mixed Martial Arts which prevail in North America, the technique was commonly employed in Pride Fighting Championships in Japan.
 Fighters Wanderlei Silva and Mauricio Rua were notable practitioners of the soccer kick in MMA.
 Under the Unified Rules, some MMA fighters attempted to use tactics with the "kicking the head of a grounded opponent" rule, which defined a fighter as grounded if they had any part of their body apart from their feet on the ground.
 This meant that fighters, such as Jon Jones, would often try to provoke illegal soccer kicks by putting their hand on the ground or as a way to avoid strikes such as the soccer kick after a failed takedown.
 However, in 2013, referees were encouraged to interpret the rules that if a fighter is deliberately intending to provoke an illegal soccer kick and one was used, then the referee could decide that it was a legal move.
+In 2024, the Unified Rules were amended to state that a fighter had to have any part of their body, other than their feet or hands, touching the ground to be considered downed.

 There are still MMA organizations such as Japanese-based Rizin Fighting Federation that allow soccer kicks to the head of downed opponent.
 ONE Fighting Championship previously had an "open attack" rule, which required fighters to get permission from the referee to use soccer kicks.
 In 2012, the company changed its rule set to the rules used by Pride Fighting Championship allowing fighters to use soccer kicks without asking for permission from the referee.
 ONE banned soccer kicks entirely in August 2016 as part of the company's worldwide expansion plans.
 Their CEO Chatri Sityodtong stated that despite studies showing that soccer kicks are the same as a normal head kick because you cannot generate any more pivotal force, the technique invites "bad publicity".